The Orange Box

 The Orange Box is a video game compilation containing five games developed and published by Valve.
-Two of the games included, Half-Life 2 and its first stand-alone expansion, Episode One, had previously been released as separate products.
-Three new games were also included in the compilation: the second stand-alone expansion, Half-Life 2: Episode Two, the puzzle game Portal, and Team Fortress 2, the multiplayer game sequel to Team Fortress Classic.
+Two of the games included—Half-Life 2 and its first stand-alone expansion, Episode One—had previously been released in 2004 and 2006 as separate products.
+Three new games were also included in the compilation: the second stand-alone expansion, Half-Life 2: Episode Two; the puzzle game Portal; and Team Fortress 2, the sequel to Team Fortress Classic.
 Valve also released a soundtrack containing music from the games within the compilation.
 A separate product entitled The Black Box was planned, which would have included only the new games, but was later canceled.

-The Orange Box was first released for Microsoft Windows and the Xbox 360 in October 2007, while the PlayStation 3 version, developed by EA UK was released in December 2007.
+The Orange Box was released for Windows and the Xbox 360 in October 2007, while the PlayStation 3 version, developed by EA UK and not Valve, was released in December 2007.
 A digital Orange Box pack, containing the five games, was released in May 2010 for Mac OS X following the release of Steam for the platform, while a similar version for Linux followed after the Steam's clients release for Linux in early 2013.

-The Orange Box received critical acclaim, with Portal being recognized as a surprise favorite of the package.
-The PlayStation 3 version of The Orange Box however was criticized for containing several technical shortcomings that were not present in the other versions, only a few of which were fixed through a single patch.
+The Orange Box received widespread critical acclaim, with Portal being recognized as a surprise favorite of the package.
+The PlayStation 3 version of The Orange Box, however, was criticized for containing several technical shortcomings that were not present in the other versions, only a few of which were fixed through a single patch.

 Overview

 The Orange Box features five complete games compiled into one retail unit: Half-Life 2 and its two continuations, Episode One and Episode Two; Portal; and Team Fortress 2.
 All of these games use Valve's Source engine.
+At its launch the game was priced similar to other AAA video game releases of the era, with it costing $49.95 on PC and $59.95 on console in the United States.

 Through the Steam platform for the Windows version, the games can collect and report in-depth data such as where the player's character died, completion time, and total victories in multiplayer modes.
 This data is compiled to generate gameplay statistics for Episode One, Episode Two, and Team Fortress 2.

 Although Half-Life 2 has the largest proportion of Achievements, there are 99 spread across all five games, exceeding the 50-Achievement limit that Microsoft maintains to feature the most Achievements of any Xbox 360 product.
 These Achievements include killing a certain number of monsters, finding hidden weapon caches, or other tasks specific to each game.

-All the games except Half-Life 2 contain in-game commentary that can be enabled, allowing the player to listen to the developers discuss the creation and purpose of particular sections and components of each game.
+All the games on The Orange Box except Half-Life 2 (on consoles and on PC prior to its 2024 20th anniversary update) contain in-game commentary that can be enabled, allowing the player to listen to the developers discuss the creation and purpose of particular sections and components of each game.
 This has been a feature of every Valve game since Half-Life 2: Lost Coast due to the commentary's popularity in that game, according to Erik Wolpaw, lead writer for Portal.